Customizing the in-app assistant¶

 The SVG format is currently supported only on the Web platform.

-Changing the voice, accent and rate¶
+Changing the voice type, accent, pitch and rate¶

 Use this option to change Alan’s voice: